Celebrity Inside Passage with Hubbard Glacier

 The Inside Passage with Hubbard Glacier offers a balanced itinerary built with repeat cruisers in mind.
 Passengers experience the unparalleled scenery of southeast Alaska while enjoying plenty of time on board to indulge in their ship's many amenities.
 The route spends three full days at sea, two in transit, and one cruising along the largest tidewater glacier in North America.
 Ports of call include Icy Strait, Juneau, and Ketchikan.
 Some sailings may include port of call in Skagway.
 They each offer shore excursions as distinctive as the locations themselves, catering equally to cruisers seeking active Alaskan adventures as to those in search of mellower activities.
 The route is run exclusively by Celebrity Cruises.

 Daily Itinerary & Sailing Dates

 Below you will find a detailed itinerary for this cruise, and further down the page, a list of sailing dates.
-Keep in mind that these details can change, and sometimes there are minor variations in a cruise itinerary between sailing dates.
+Keep in mind that these details can change, and sometimes there are variations in a cruise itinerary between sailing dates.
 So be sure to request a cruise quote using the links below or with our cruise finder, and we will send you the most up to date information for the particular voyage you are interested in.